-In the Atolla Skin Health Kit, testing your pH level is easy and takes less than a minute.
+With the Atolla Skin Test, measuring your pH level is easy and takes less than a minute.
 You dip your pH strip into an activation liquid, hold it to your skin, and then receive a corresponding number that relates to the color reaction on your pH strips.

 But what do those numbers really mean?
 We’re here to walk you through it!